nuts-foundation/nuts-auth/docs/pages/technical/nuts-jwt-token.rst

 Osi
 ---
 Ops signature, optional signature coming from a hardware token, indicating the user belongs to the issuer organization.
 Can be linked to the Nuts registry.

+Con
+---
+Base64 encoded json representing key-value pairs for additional context for the requested access token.
+Such as patient and/or task flow selection.

 Ccn
 ---